asligh/Regional-School-System-Data-Analysis/README.md

 ## Limitations

 When viewing the .ipynb file in GitHub, the columns in the Visualizations will be shifted.
-It is recommended to the viewer to download the project to a local machine and launch jupyter notebook from the directory via a Bash session.
+It is recommended to download the project to a local machine and launch jupyter notebook from the directory via a Bash session.

 ## Programming Language/Tools Applied